Christmas Season, woohoo, it’s finally here! To enjoy it even more, let me share 5 quick fixes to feel At Ease this

 Candles, music, essential oils those are my go-to’s to make it nice and cosy.

 Run a bath, have a hot shower, cuddle up in a cosy blanket, take a feel-good book or a magazine.

 Whatever works for you, make it nice just for you!

-All five points can be used individually, or if things around you are getting too heated, then combine as many as you can.
+All five points can be used individually.
+But if things around you are getting too heated combine as many as you can during the day.